 Garden waste

 We deliver your garden waste directly to an open windrow composting facility in Lount, near to Ashby operated by SUEZ.
-The garden waste is shredded and placed into windrows (long heaped rows) which are turned on a regular basis over a 14 week period after which it has matured into a PAS 100 compost.
-PAS 100 is a standard for composting recognised in the organics recycling sector.
+The garden waste is shredded and placed into windrows (long heaped rows) which are turned on a regular basis over a 14 week period.
+This matures it into a PAS 100 compost which is a standard for composting recognised in the organics recycling sector.
 The compost is used on agricultural land.